 Smartphones, smart speakers, smart cars, smart coffee makers - everything around us is coming to life and becoming intelligent.
 Advanced technology like artificial intelligence (AI) and machine learning (ML) fuels the most exciting innovations of today, from self-driving cars and virtual / augmented reality to automated investing and improved medical imaging.

-As this technology begins to become more commonplace in sensitive, high-stakes spaces (like the auto, medical, and finance industry), it’s vital that DevOps teams take a strong approach to QA testing.
-When public safety, a customer’s livelihood, or a patient’s data is at risk, even the smartest algorithm must be checked and checked again by a human engineer.
+As this technology becomes more commonplace in high-stakes industries (like the auto, medical and finance industry), it’s vital that DevOps teams take a strong approach to QA testing.
+Even the smartest algorithm must undergo thorough AI testing to ensure that the public’s safety, livelihood or personal data aren’t at risk.

 |Applies knowledge or skills||Gains knowledge or skills over time|

 |Prioritizes success over accuracy||Prioritizes accuracy over success|

 |Simulates natural intelligence||Learns continuously from a set of data|

 |Simulates human responses to problems||Creates continuously learning algorithms|

 |Searches for the optimal solution||Searches for any solution, whether optimal or not|

 Artificial intelligence refers to a system performing tasks in a way that we humans might consider smart or efficient, while machine learning is automated, continuous self-training performed by a system that leverages pre-existing data.